microsoft/ContactCenterMessagingSDK-ios/README.md

 ### getLCWLiveChatConfig
-This API is used to retrieve the live chat configuration in the LiveChatWidgetCore.
+This API is used to retrieve the live chat configuration.
 It takes optional parameters for the request and provides a completion handler to handle the response.
 The ChatConfig contains many parameters defined in the Customer Service Admin Center.
 #### Method
 ```objc